Dear Disc Golf Beginners,

 Glide refers to the discs ability to stay in the air once thrown.
 Discs with maximum glide are good for gaining more distance.
 High glide discs are less stable, which is why they are less suitable in windy situations.
 Beginners may choose discs with higher glide to maximize their distance.

-Turn signifies the discs tendency to ‘turn over’ during the early and fastest phase of flight.
+Turn indicates the discs tendency to 'turn over' during the early and fastest phase of flight.

 For a right handed backhand throw (RHBH) turning over means the disc will bank right, for a left handed backhand throw (LHBH) it will bank left.

 Discs with more turn (a higher negative number) tend to be easier to throw for beginners and will produce an S-curvature flight.
 They are also less accurate in high-wind conditions.
 Discs with high turn (ie -5 to -3) may roll if thrown too fast or with too much anhyzer.